HR/Crypter/readme.md

 </p>
 <br>

+> Securely encrypt unlimited bits; remember only a bit.

-**Crypter** is a simple, convenient and secure encryption client.
-It simplifies password generation by deriving it using your MasterPassKey (see Crypto).
+**Crypter** is a simple, convenient and secure cross-platform crypto app that simplifies password generation and management by requiring you to only remember one bit, the MasterPass.
+It uses electron which makes it cross

 This is based on [Crypto.Sync](https://github.com/HR/CryptoSync) (an end-to-end cloud encryption client) which is a more elaborate implementation of the idea.
-So check it out as well!
+So please check it out as well!

+Short link for this page: https://git.io/Crypter.info

 ## Status
 All of the UI and functionality has been implemented.
 All internal modules are